mixja/mixja.github.io/_posts/2014-08-28-dpdk-on-a-nuc.md

 Both Seastar and DPDK need to be built from source, so you need to install a number of development related dependencies.

-When building DPDK, you need to create a kernel module so it's important to install the relevent kernel development packages that is matched to your system kernel.
+When building DPDK, you need to create a kernel module so it's important to install the relevent kernel development packages that are matched to your system kernel.
 This can be achieved most quickly by first upgrading your system and then installing the kernel development packages:

 {% highlight console %}
 dnf upgrade -y